pirovc/ganon/README.md

-                        {db_prefix}_files/ will be deleted if present. (default: False) --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False)
+                        {db_prefix}_files/ will be deleted if present. (default: False) --verbose             Verbose output mode (default: False) --quiet               Quiet output mode (default: False) --write-info-file     Save copy of target info generated to {db_prefix}.info.tsv.
+Can be re-used as --input-file for further attempts. (default: False)
 ```

 </details>